 Learning Assistance Program (LAP)

-LAP is a state-funded program serving K-12 students who score below grade level standard in English language arts (ELA) and/or mathematics.
+LAP is a state-funded program serving K-12 students who are not meeting academic standards by providing supplemental instruction, services, and supports to those students.
 These supplemental services focus on increasing academic growth, with the intent of sustaining this growth in the classroom.

-K-4 students who are struggling in reading or reading readiness skills receive supplemental instruction and services to improve reading literacy.
-SPS also provides graduation assistance for students in grades 11 and 12 who are at risk of not meeting state and local graduation requirements.
+K-2 students who are struggling in reading or reading readiness skills receive supplemental instruction and services to improve reading literacy.
+SPS also provides graduation assistance for students in grades 9-12 who are at risk of not meeting state and local graduation requirements.

 Districts are required to submit entrance and exit performance data, academic growth, and the specific practices, activities, and programs used by each building that receives LAP funding.